Our Science – Casellas Website

 Upon migration to the periphery, newly generated B cells may encounter foreign antigens and participate in the germinal center reaction.
 In this specialized microenvironment, Ig genes undergo two additional antibody gene alterations: somatic hypermutation (SHM) and class switch recombination (CSR).
 SHM introduces random single point mutations at the 5 prime end of immunoglobulin genes, a process that can improve the antibody's affinity for the antigen.
 CSR replaces the 3 prime constant region of antibody genes, leading to a switch in isotype class from IgM to IgG, IgE, or IgA.
 Both SHM and CSR are initiated by the DNA deaminase AID, whose activity results in mutations and DNA breaks intermediate to recombination.

 As is the case with RAG proteins, AID is promiscuous in nature, and the proclivity of B cells towards lymphomagenesis stems largely from AID-mediated lesions across the genome.
-DNA breaks downstream of AID can lead to chromosomal fusions between the immunoglobulin and c-Myc loci, a translocation that gives raise to human Burkitt lymphomas.
+DNA breaks downstream of AID can lead to chromosomal fusions between the immunoglobulin and Myc loci, a translocation that gives raise to human Burkitt lymphomas.
 AID hypermutation can also promote malignancy through deregulation of BCL6, PAX5, and SPIB oncogenes among others.
-Using genetic and genomic approaches we have begun a systematic study of AID occupancy in the genome of activated B cells.
+Using genetic and genomic approaches we are unraveling what features promiscuously recruit AID activity outside the immunoglobulin loci.